 Singapore’s ubiquitous HDB blocks may seem all the same at first glance, but you get some pretty unique ones that are the results of experimentation.
 This particular point block stands out because of its 4-leaf clover shape.
 Not surprisingly, it’s called The Clover @ Kebun Baru.

-Built in 1981 as a part of HDB’s plan to create unique IDs for different estates through architecture, this block features rounded walls – I’ve never had a chance to visit for myself, but I’ve seen pictures that show even the inside walls are curved as well.
-Perhaps not the most practical when most furniture tends to be oblong, but definitely unique.
+Built in 1981 as a part of HDB’s plan to create unique IDs for different estates through architecture.
+While there are blocks with some rounded wall features, this is the only block that has fully curved walls.
+I’ve never had a chance to visit a unit for myself, but I’ve seen pictures that show even the inside walls are curved as well.
+Perhaps not the most practical when most furniture tends to be oblong, but definitely a unique sight.

 Location: The Clover @ Kebun Baru is located at Blk 259 Ang Mo Kio Ave 2, at the junction with Ang Mo Kio Ave 1.